Writing Associates Program and the Writing Center

 The Speaking Center was launched in 2016 with the goal of supporting students in their speaking endeavors and instilling a sense of confidence in their ability to communicate.
 We want students to become more conscious and conscientious speakers.
 We seek to accomplish this through sparking a critical dialogue on campus that further develops student understanding of audience, purpose, and context, as it applies to both the academic and professional conversation.

 To that end, we offer one-on-one Speaking Center sessions, where students are able to work with a trained peer speaking associate on all parts of the presentation process.

 In addition, we offer a range of workshops throughout the year on speaking in both academic and professional settings, such as conference presentations or job interviews.
 If you are interested in this, send email to Cortney Smith, email@example.com for more details.

 Benefits of Working with an Associate

-Students who work as a writing or speaking associate state that it is both a rewarding and empowering experience for themselves and the students who seek their assistance.
-Some students have used their training in rhetoric and composition to jumpstart their endeavors post Oberlin.
+Students who participate as Writing or Speaking Associates through the Podis Writing Pedagogy Fellowship state that the experience is rewarding and empowering for both themselves and the students they work with.
+Many WAs have used their experience in writing pedagogy to jumpstart their endeavors post-Oberlin.